JUST LOVE CAMPAIGN

 - Dog Pods

-Our clinic is currently overcrowded with only 350 square feet to accommodate all animal operations, including 45 spay and neuter surgeries a day.
-The new facility will include a 4,000 square food clinic for operations.
+Our clinic is currently 350 square feet and accommodates all animal operations, including 40 spay and neuter surgeries a day.
+The new facility will include a 4,000 square foot clinic for operations.
 This means more medical care for TXHH to continue its mission.

 Currently, sick and high medical needs animals are housed with recent intakes.
 This makes the spread of disease more difficult to contain.
 The new facility will include a specific quarantine area for animals that are contagious and a risk to healthy animals.